-• Code, commands, arguments, environment variables, commit hashes, and in general machine-oriented keywords are emphasized with double back quotes (as in ''word'').
+Code, commands, arguments, environment variables, commit hashes, and in general machine-oriented keywords are emphasized with double backquotes (as in ''word'').
 Sample phrases:

 ''' Use ''apt-get install'' to set up all required packages.
-Set ''CMAKE_BUILD_TYPE=Debug'' to build with debug symbols.
+Set ''CMAKE_BUILD_TYPE=Debug'' to build with debugging symbols.
 The argument ''--gst-debug'' can be used to control the logging level. '''

-- There is no difference between using single asterisks (\word\), and single back quotes ('word'); they get rendered as italic text.
-So, always use asterisks when wanting to emphasize some text. - As opposed to Markdown, underscores (as in \word\) don't get rendered, so don't use them to emphasize text.
+- There is no difference between using single asterisks (word), and single backquotes ('word'); they get rendered as italic text.
+So, always use asterisks when wanting to emphasize some text. - As opposed to Markdown, underscores (as in word) don't get rendered, so don't use them to emphasize text.

-32.2.3 Header conventions
+33.1.3 Header conventions